obah2008/Active-directory-project/Troubleshooting.md

 Name: <AD domain name>
 Address: x.x.x.x
 ```
-- We can now try joining the AD domain on the Agent
+- We can now try joining the the Agent to the AD domain.